-This overarching epigenetic framework can be conceived of in terms of a bridging of developmental psychology and interpersonal neurobiology.
-In other words, an integration or triune confluence of biological-psychological-social relationships.
+This overarching epigenetic (infant/parent dyadic) framework can be correctly conceived of in terms of a bridging of the fields of Developmental psychology and neurobiology with respect towards a greater understanding and integration of the biological, psychological-and-social dynamics of interaction.
 Due to the advances in technology over the last twenty-five years we can now consistently measure in real-time (i.e., fMRI )the impact between actual neuronal activity (i.e., synaptic formation and interconnectivity across different part of the brain) and healthy child/caregiver nurturance based practices or conversely impaired neuronal activity due to unhealthy nurturance practices. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3968319/ http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181066

 Provided below are several links to some audio and video discussions for families and clinicians working in the field on what actually constitutes the healthy affective basis of childhood development (i,e., the roots of emotional intelligence).
 Now, given a child's healthy underlying biological and immune system, the perennial question prior to 1990's was, "What is it that brings the early developing parts of the infant's brain (primitive reflexes, senses and emotions: breathing, blinking, sensations to sense of touch warmth; auditory, soothing or alarming voice, vision, etc.) into organized and meaningful affective patterns of simple reciprocal co-regulated engagement (optimal arousal for attending, relating and engaging)?"
 The answer given by neuroscience is the co-regulated partner or "adult higher brain" (the primary caregiver) with the post utero or newly forming brain of the child.
 This is the foundational social-emotional symbiotic relationship critical for all infant/toddler development otherwise known as the infant/parent dyad.

-Again, what is required to bring the emerging "social brain" of the infant online with respect to basic executive functioning (social-sensory-affect-motor planning and sequencing) into simple to increasingly complex back and forth patterns of co-engaging/co-communicating with others is the more experienced or higher brain of the primary caregiver, Every human infant is born with 100 billion neurons.
+Again, what is required to bring the emerging "social brain" of the infant online with respect to basic executive functioning from simple to increasingly complex engagement with others (e.g., regulated/co-regulated sensory-affect-motor planning and sequencing and engagement) is the more experienced or higher brain of the primary caregiver or more specifically the child/primary caregiver dyadic interaction, Every human infant is born with 100 billion neurons.
 The human infant is born equipped with basic primitive reflexes. senses and emotional responses.
-However, the vast majority of those neuronal pathways are not substantively wired together at birth and only begin to form into synaptic connections/patterns post utero.
-The brain is experience-user/interdependent, that is, the strength of the connectivity and resiliency of brain's foundations (primitive, limbic and neocortex) are directly co-determined or co-regulated by the "higher brain" of the parent or the child/primary caregiver dyadic interaction of deepening attachment, attunement and reciprocal emotional social engagement (i.e., beginning from birth with wooing/pleasurable co-affective back and forth emotional signaling between parent and infants such as "peek-a-boo", etc).
+However, the vast majority of those neuronal pathways are loosely wired together at birth and begin to increasingly coalesce into more mature synaptic sequences during the first several years of life.
+The brain is experience-user/interdependent.
+The strength of the connectivity and resiliency of brain's foundations (primitive, limbic and neocortex) are directly co-determined or co-regulated by the "higher brain" of the parent or the child/primary caregiver dyadic interaction.
+This includes deepening attachment, attunement and reciprocal emotional social engagement (i.e., beginning from birth with wooing/pleasurable co-affective back and forth emotional signaling between parent and infants such as "peek-a-boo", etc).